======================================================================

 world production in 2010 was 192,000 kg.

-New approaches to finding platinum deposits by studing ground water
+Advanced techniques to finding platinum deposits by studying ground

-found some evidence of new deposits in the state of Tamil Nadu, India.
+water found some evidence of new deposits in the state of Tamil Nadu,

-Platinum exists in higher abundances on the Moon and in meteorites.
+Platinum exists in somewhat higher quantity on the Moon and in

-Correspondingly, platinum is found in slightly higher abundances at
+meteorites.
+Correspondingly, platinum is found in slightly higher

-sites of bolide impact on Earth that are associated with resulting
+abundances at sites of bolide impact on Earth that are associated with

-post-impact volcanism, and can be mined economically; the Sudbury
+resulting post-impact volcanism and can be mined economically; the

 Halides